gopi-suvanam/scribbler-website/_posts/2023-06-16-JavaScript-Libraries-Image-Processing.md

 tags: javascript
 ---

 There are several JavaScript libraries available for image processing.
-Here are some popular ones:
+In another article we will look at how to use canvas API for processing images in HTML5 here: [HTML5 Image Editing with JavaScript](https://scribbler.live/2024/04/05/HTML5-Image-Editing-JavaScript.html).
+Here are some popular libraries to explore image processing in JS:

 1. Canvas API: The built-in <canvas> element in HTML5 provides a powerful API for image manipulation, including pixel-level access and transformation functions.
    - Project Link: [Canvas API Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)